AnotherWorldDAO/ApeChain-OPStack-SepoliaL2Testnet/README.md

 - All L2s with upgradeable infra can support this just fine.

 "Support for native on-chain game engines such as Mud, Dojo, Paima game engine and others"
-- Native on-chain games should have their own "App Chains" based on a rollup of ApeChain, or they will be too expensive to operate on standard L2s (each game state change requires a tx).
+- Native on-chain games should have their own "App Chains" as rollups on ApeChain, or games will be too expensive to operate on standard L2s (each game state change requires tx gas).

 "Cross-platform compatibility and interoperability, allowing for a unified gaming experience across various games and platforms.
 User-centric design, ensuring ease of use for gamers of all levels, with intuitive interfaces and straightforward navigation.
 This is not limited to supporting concepts such as account abstraction, but also refers to custom mechanisms that lead to faster onboarding or tailored gaming experiences."
 - This is more on the games themselves with Account Abstraction integration.
 ApeChain will recommend AA integration partners.